Roman Workshop by Historic Workshops

 Salve!
 Welcome to Roman Workshop, the place where The Roman Empire and Roman Britain meets primary schools across the country.
 Roman Workshop consists of a school visit that is a tailor-made unit of work that has been developed in-line with the new 2014 History Curriculum.

-When in full Roman military dress, I am Centurion Agrippa, but when the uniform comes off, I am a fully qualified and practising Primary School Teacher.
-Being a Teacher myself means that this is no simple school visit, where someone turns up dressed up as a Roman and the children simply look and listen.
-The tailor-made day consists of an enriching and progressive scheme of work, where children will be learning a great deal about the 'Roman Empire and its impact on Britain', through active learning, active listening, group work, role play and performance.
+The tailor-made day consists of an enriching and progressive scheme of work, where children will be learning a great deal about the 'Roman Empire and its impact on Britain', through active learning, active listening, group work, role-play and performance.

 To find out more, simply browse RomanWorkshop.com by clicking the buttons in the header.

-When in full Roman military dress, I am Centurion Agrippa, but when the uniform comes off, I am a fully qualified and practising Primary School Teacher.
-Being a Teacher myself means that this is no simple school visit, where someone turns up dressed up as a Roman and the children simply look and listen.
-The tailor-made day consists of an enriching and progressive scheme of work, where children will be learning a great deal about the 'Roman Empire and its impact on Britain', through active learning, active listening, group work, role play and performance.
+The tailor-made day consists of an enriching and progressive scheme of work, where children will be learning a great deal about the 'Roman Empire and its impact on Britain', through active learning, active listening, group work, role-play and performance.

 To find out more, simply browse RomanWorkshop.com by clicking the buttons in the header.